Asthma – Definition

 Patients with asthma have relatives with the same disease more often than others.
 This data indicates that there is a certain degree of the hereditary component.

-It is necessary to differentiate between chronic treatment, aimed at preventing an asthma attack from appearing, and treatment of the acute episode, aimed at treating the attack already established.
+It is necessary to differentiate between chronic treatment, aimed at averting an asthma attack from appearing, and treatment of the acute affair, aimed at treating the attack already established.

 Chronic Treatment